MacOS Malware Development: 0x01

 Let’s take a quick look at Mach.
 It was initially designed as a kernel focused on communication and multiprocessing, with the goal of setting up the foundation for various operating systems.
 Mach used a microkernel architecture, keeping core OS services like file systems, I/O, memory management, and networking separate from the kernel.

-The XNU kernel, which stands for “X is not UNIX,” powers Mac OS X. Positioned at the heart of the system, XNU supports Darwin and the rest of the OS X software stack.
+The XNU kernel, which stands for “X is not UNIX,” powers macOS.
+Positioned at the heart of the system, XNU supports Darwin and the rest of the software stack.

 Mach provides a virtual machine interface that abstracts system hardware—a feature common to many operating systems.
 Its core kernel is designed to be simple and extensible, featuring an Inter-Process Communication (IPC) mechanism that supports many kernel services.
 Notably, Mach integrates IPC capabilities with its virtual memory subsystem, leading to optimizations and simplifications throughout the OS.